Erin’s Recipe Rundown

 - Egg whites: The whipped egg white mixture create a light, fluffy texture that holds the macaroon batter together.

-- Coconut extract: A dash of coconut extract intensifies the flavor of these coconut cookies!
+- Coconut extract: A dash of coconut extract intensifies the flavor of these coconut cookies and is the perfect complement to the vanilla extract.

-- In a large mixing bowl, mix together the coconut flakes, sweetened condensed milk, vanilla extract and coconut extract.
+- Combine ingredients: Mix together the coconut flakes, sweetened condensed milk, vanilla extract and coconut extract.
 Set aside.

-- Let the finished gluten-free macaroons cool on the baking sheet for 5 minutes.
-Then transfer to a cooking rack to cool completely.
+- Cool cookies: Let the finished gluten-free macaroons cool on the baking sheet for 5 minutes, then transfer to a cooking rack.

 Gluten-free macaroons are made from flaked coconut, sweetened condensed milk, whipped egg whites, vanilla and coconut extract, and salt.
 Macaroons can also be dipped in chocolate after baking.